 A few minutes later, I had to do the dreaded cervix check.
 I don’t know if it’s like this for anyone else, but they are almost more painful than giving birth.
 I would rather have multiple epidurals than a cervix check.
 At my 36-week appointment, I wasn’t dilated at all, and even though my water broke, I was only 1 cm dilated.

 Kyle hooked up our firestick (I highly recommend bringing it to the hospital!), so we spent the morning watching Netflix.
 We even had our YouTubeTV hooked up, so more than local channels were available.
 Having something to watch made the morning and afternoon fly by.
-As I sat there eating my popsicles and sipping ginger ale, Kyle found the snack bag and started stress eating all of the trail mix and snack bars.
-I will say, when you can’t eat anything, it’s hard watching someone eat.
+As I sat there eating my popsicles and sipping ginger ale, Kyle found the snack bag and started stress-eating all of the trail mix and snack bars.
+When you can’t eat anything, it’s hard watching someone else eat.
 I finally get why everyone told me to pack snacks for the husband!

-I finally started to feel the stronger contractions.
-These felt like the most intense period cramps and gradually got worse each time.
+I finally started to feel stronger contractions.
+These felt like the most intense period cramps and gradually worsened each time.
 I finally asked for the epidural because I wanted to enjoy the labor experience.

 I felt Kyle poking me, telling me to wake up because Jeopardy was about to start.
 We were super invested in watching Mattea on her win streak.
 I wasn’t asleep anyway since it’s impossible to get shut-eye when nurses come in and out.
 After the episode ended, the doctor checked dilation, and miraculously, I was at 7 cm!
 I was so excited because that meant we would likely have a baby soon!
 She said jumping from 7 to 10 could happen fast.
 She also ended up breaking the rest of my water.